akorkovelos/agrodem/README.md

-# agrodem_pilot
+# agrodem

 [![Documentation Status](https://readthedocs.org/projects/agrodem/badge/?version=latest)](https://agrodem.readthedocs.io/en/latest/?badge=latest)

 Documentation available [here](https://agrodem.readthedocs.io/en/latest/)

-**agrodem** provides an estimate of water and electricity demand for ground water irrigation.
+The **agrodem** model provides an estimate of water and electricity requirements for ground and/or surface water irrigation.
+It works for one crop at a time.
+Statial distribution of this crop over the area of interest (AoI) can represent current or projected values.
+Supporting scripts for downscaling/resampling tabular crop data is also available in this repo.

-The following example studies the case of cassava in the Zambezia province in Mozambique.
+## Content

+- **Downscaling** directory contains scripts, Qgis plugin and sample files needed to prepare input files to the FLAT model
+- **FLAT_model** directory contains scripts supporting the FLAT model
+- **Irrigation_model** directory contains scripts, Qgis plugin and sample files needed to prepare input files to the agrodem model

-**Note!** input data are not representative and results are only indicative.
+The sample files can be used to estimate maize irrigation needs in Mozambique. **Note!** that input data are not fully representative and results are only indicative.

 Visualized in QGIS, sample results look like this:

 ![SampleResult](SampleResult.png)

 ## Input requirements
-- Pilot_Input_Crop_Cassava.csv
-- Pilot_Input_Crop_Calendar.xlsx
+- Sample_Moz_Maize_1km.csv
-- Pilot_Input_Fuel_Prices.xlsx
+- Sample_Maize_Crop_Calendar.xlsx

-## Model usage (To be updated)

-- Download and install python through anaconda distribution
-- Make sure jupyter notebook is active
-- Install requirements as described below
-- Open and run notebook in order; Part 1 - Part 2 and Part 3

 ## Installation